sparkfun/SparkFun_Thing_Plus_RA6M5/docs/example-SPI.md

 ## Peripheral Device
 A more direct method for testing the SPI interface is with an actual SPI device.

+### BME688 Environmental Sensor
-Users are free to utilize any hardware they already have; however, we recommend the [BME68x environmental sensor](https://www.sparkfun.com/products/19096), below.
+Users are free to utilize any hardware they already have; however, we recommend the [BME688 environmental sensor](https://www.sparkfun.com/products/19096), below.
 Its SPI pins are broken out on the edge of the board and can be easily connected to the RA6M5 Thing Plus.
 In addition, a [hookup guide](https://learn.sparkfun.com/tutorials/1168) and [Arduino library](https://github.com/BoschSensortec/Bosch-BME68x-Library) for the sensor are available.

 ??? note "Optional Hardware"